droemer7/localize/README.md

 # Localize

 Adaptive Monte Carlo Localization integrated with ROS and the [MuSHR car](https://mushr.io).

-Initially there were thoughts of implementing other algorithms in this repository, but that is not likely to happen given priorities on other projects.
+_Note: Initially there were thoughts of implementing other algorithms in this repository, but that is not likely to happen given priorities on other projects._

 </br>